 It is recommended that you buy a Vehicle Check on the day you purchase the vehicle.

-Simply go to our home page, enter your VIN, click Search, and then complete your details in the next screen.
+Simply go to our home page, enter the VIN or registration number, click Search, and then complete your details in the next screen.
 As part of our Vehicle check, a PPSR certificate will be sent to the email address you entered.
 The PPSR certificate is sent via email as a PDF attachment.
 You will also get an on-screen summary of the PPSR certificate.

 Yes.
 Vehicles manufactured prior to 1989 do not have a VIN.
 If you have the Chassis No. for a vehicle manufactured prior 1989, you can get a Chassis No. check from our Chassis No. page.
 Please note that un-registered or previously un-registered vehicles may not exist in the national PPSR or NEVDIS databases, and will therfore not contain information such as write-off history, stolen vehicle data, vehicle details, and registration details.

 Yes.
 We currently offer checks for a range of vehicles & watercraft including cars, motorbikes, trucks, trailers, caravans, boats, jet-skis etc. We offer watercraft checks for any vessel with a HIN (Hull Identification Number).
 You can get a watercraft check from our Boats page.